Enforced disappearance: Turkey

 Turkish human rights groups accuse the Turkish security forces of being responsible for the disappearance of more than 1,500 Kurdish minority civilians the 1980s and 1990s, in attempts to root out the PKK.
 Every week on Saturdays since 1995, Saturday Mothers hold silent vigils and sit-in protests to demand that their lost ones to be found and those responsible be brought to justice.
 Each year Yakay-Der, the Turkish Human Rights Association (İHD) and the International Committee Against Disappearances (ICAD), organise a series of events in Turkey to mark the "Week of Disappeared People".

 In April 2009, state prosecutors in Turkey ordered the excavation of several sites around Turkey believed to hold Kurdish victims of state death squads from the 1980s and 1990s, in response to calls for Turkey's security establishment to come clean about past abuses.

 In a study published in June 2017 by Sweden-based Stockholm Center for Freedom, 12 individual cases of enforced disappearances in Turkey since 2016 were documented under the emergency rule.
 The research titled as "Enforced Disappearances in Turkey" claimed that all cases were connected to clandestine elements within Turkish security forces.
 Turkish authorities were reluctant to investigate the cases despite pleas from family members.

 Ukraine

 During the ongoing Russo-Ukrainian War, there have been many cases of forced disappearances in the territory of the disputed Donetsk People's Republic (DPR).
 DPR leader Alexander Zakharchenko said that his forces detained up to five "Ukrainian subversives" each day.
 It was estimated that about 632 people were under illegal detention by separatist forces on 11 December 2014.

 On 2 June 2017 freelance journalist Stanislav Aseyev was abducted.
 The de facto DPR government first denied knowing his whereabouts, but on 16 July, an agent of the DPR's Ministry of State Security confirmed that Aseyev was in their custody and that he is suspected of espionage.
 Independent media is not allowed to report from DPR-controlled territory.

+A UN inquiry found that the Russian child abductions from Ukraine are war crimes and crimes against humanity, consisting of forcible transfer, deportation and enforced disappearance.